joecullin/presentations/PITCHME.md

 Learn vi
 - It's installed everywhere.
 - For a week, spend 5 minutes a day doing exercises (link on last slide).
-- Then pick a regular task and use vi for it, e.g. taking daily scrum notes.
+- Then pick a small regular task to do in vi, e.g. taking daily scrum notes.

 ---?color=linear-gradient(270deg, #A4ACB3 80%, #03405f 20%)

 @snap[north-west h4-white]
-#### Modifying Files: vi
+#### Modifying Files: working without version control
 @snapend

-Working without version control
 - Back up every file before you touch it.
 (Or the whole dir.)
 - Flag every "temp" debug change with a comment.
 - When you're done:
  - Search all files for lingering temp debug flags.
- - Diff each changed file against its backup. (diff -r for whole dir.)
+ - Diff each file against backup. (diff -r for whole dir.)
  - Delete your backup files.
-(Archive them in your home dir if you're afraid to lose them.)
+(Archive in your home dir if you're afraid to lose them.)

 ---?color=linear-gradient(270deg, #A4ACB3 80%, #03405f 20%)